 High elevations do have one positive, however; stable phone reception.
-I was thrilled to hear my parents were in the area and we had organised to meet up on my way to my accommodation for the night, Beautiful Valley Caravan Park.
-This rendezvous would save several hours of fatigued walking tonight, but consequently, add a handful of kilometres to tomorrow morning’s itinerary.
+I was thrilled to hear my parents were in the area and we promptly organised to meet on my way to Beautiful Valley Caravan Park.
+This rendezvous would save me several hours of fatigued walking tonight, but consequently, add a handful of kilometres to tomorrow morning’s itinerary.
 I would do nearly anything to put a line through today’s exhausting terrain.

 All the details.

 The region has hot dry summers with cool to cold nights and cool, wet winters.
 Autumn and spring can be warm and mild with occasional periods of rain or showers.

 The trek through the long rangy hills is utterly exhausting.
 A beautiful, but brutal, journey to Wilmington.